jackfiszr/pl2xl/README.md

     Defaults to `true`.
   - **`tableStyle`**: A style theme for formatting the table in the Excel sheet.

+**Key Behavior**:

+- If all DataFrames are empty, the function throws an error to prevent writing an Excel file with no meaningful content.
+- If some DataFrames are empty, they are skipped, and a warning is logged for each skipped DataFrame.
+Non-empty DataFrames are written as expected.

 **Returns**: A `Promise` that resolves when the file is successfully written.

-**Throws**: Will throw an error if any of the DataFrames are empty or if the number of sheet names is insufficient.

 ---